 The Board of Directors presently has eight members.
-There are three directors in Class II whose term of office expires in 2023.
+There are two directors in Class III whose term of office expires in 2024.
 Drs.
-Klausner and Brawley and Mr. Rieflin were elected as members of our Board of Directors prior to our initial public offering, pursuant to a voting agreement entered into with certain of our stockholders that terminated upon completion of our initial public offering in June 2021.
+Nabel and Seely were elected as members of our Board of Directors prior to our initial public offering, and Dr. Nabel was elected pursuant to a voting agreement entered into with certain of our stockholders that terminated upon completion of our initial public offering in June 2021.
 Each of the nominees listed below is a current director who was nominated by the Board of Directors at the recommendation of the Nominating and Corporate Governance Committee.
-If elected at the Annual Meeting, each of these nominees would serve until the 2026 annual meeting and until his successor has been duly elected and qualified or, if sooner, until the director's death, resignation or removal.
+If elected at the Annual Meeting, each of these nominees would serve until the 2027 annual meeting and until her successor has been duly elected and qualified or, if sooner, until the director's death, resignation or removal.
 It is our policy to encourage directors and nominees for director to attend the Annual Meeting.
-Seven directors attended our annual meeting of stockholders in 2022.
+All directors attended our annual meeting of stockholders in 2023.

 Directors are elected by a plurality of the votes of the holders of shares present in person, by remote communication or represented by proxy and entitled to vote on the election of directors.
-Accordingly, the three nominees receiving the highest number of affirmative votes will be elected.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the three nominees named below.
+Accordingly, the two nominees receiving the highest number of affirmative votes will be elected.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the two nominees named below.
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee will instead be voted for the election of a substitute nominee proposed by us.
 Each person nominated for election has agreed to serve if elected.
 Our management has no reason to believe that any nominee will be unable to serve.